About Laparoscopic Sleeve Gastrectomy

-Laparoscopic Sleeve Gastrectomy is performed laparoscopically through five very small incisions.
+Laparoscopic sleeve gastrectomy is performed laparoscopically through very small incisions.
 Sophisticated instruments and a small camera are inserted through these incisions to conduct the operation.
-The use of small incisions creates less tissue damage, fewer complications, and an earlier discharge from the hospital.
+The minimally invasive surgery creates less tissue damage, fewer complications and an earlier discharge from the hospital.

-The production of the "appetite hormone" ghrelin is reduced since it is made by the stomach.
-The reduction of this hormone reduces hunger and contributes to the success of the procedure.
+By reducing the size of the stomach, this procedure also reduces the production of ghrelin, also known as the “appetite hormone” as it regulates hunger.
+A decrease of this hormone reduces hunger and contributes to the success of the procedure.

 On average, a year after surgery, patients tend to lose 50 percent of their excess weight.